Once you file a complaint…

 If you reach a settlement, we’ll type up an agreement.

 If no settlement is reached, you can go to court and ask for a judgment against the contractor.
-We will give you a copy of our report with observations about whether the work meets industry standards.
+We will provide a copy of our observations if applicable from a mediation attempt.
+CCB does not generally make statements regarding work quality.

 If you obtain a court judgment and the contractor does not pay you, you may be able to collect from the contractor’s bond.